 Yes, you did read that right and you can read it again because I know you do not get to hear that, that often!
 So what is ABA?

-ABA is a concept based on Operant Conditioning and is highly focussed around Positive and Negative Reinforcement.
+ABA is a concept based on Operant Conditioning and is highly focused around Positive and Negative Reinforcement.
 If you can get the handle on Operant Conditioning and what it does/is then ABA is just a hop, skip and a jump from there.
 If you’re still unsure, this guide offers a helpful overview of what ABA is and how it works.

 I want to practice ABA at home: how do I start?